Evaluating Online GED® Programs and High Schools

 After paying tuition or high testing fees, students get a "high school diploma" from a nonexistent or non-accredited high school.
 Online high schools might say they're accredited, but their accreditation is from a fake service, too.
 Purchasers soon learn from their employer, an educator, or an admissions department that the diploma or supposed "GED online test" is worthless.

 Real high school equivalency diplomas are awarded by your state government.
-To earn the certificate, you need to take the GED test, HiSET exam, or TASC test, depending on your state.
+To earn the certificate, you need to take the GED test or HiSET exam, depending on your state.
 Approximately 95 percent of employers and 97 percent of U.S. colleges and universities accept an official high school equivalency certificate from your state.

 When choosing an online class or study program, how can adult learners differentiate between quality courses, ones that just don't teach much, and fake diploma mills?